-Global - Supply Chains developing on a global scale, multiplying the number of stakeholders
+Global - Supply chains are developing on a global scale, multiplying the number of stakeholders

 Interoperability - Complex integration with existing systems (Supply Chain, ERP...), across stakeholders and geographies

-Data - Constant flow of data required to deliver traceability and real-time visibility and enable end-to-end traceability
+Data - Constant flow of data required to deliver real-time visibility and enable end-to-end traceability

-Capacity - Ability for warehouses to process large volumes at high speed
+Capacity - Ability for automated warehouses to process large volumes at high speed

-What should you be aware of when building an RFID system for Inventory?
+What to be aware of when building an RFID system for inventory tracking?

-RF performance on any surface (metal, plastic, wood...)
+Look for RF performance on any surfaces, including metal, plastic, and wood

-Range of sizes and form factors to suit every asset and business needs
+Ensure a range of sizes and form factors to fit every asset and business needs

 Fixed RFID readers such as portals or overhead scanners will provide the coverage required for data collection automation without hindering the workflow

 Mobile RFID readers add flexibility to the workflow by allowing for checks and data capture on the spot

-Hardware with embedded software add intelligence on the floor, while minimizing change management
+Hardware with embedded software adds intelligence on the floor while minimizing change management

-RFID Systems bring visibility and traceability to supply chain management.
+RFID tracking systems bring visibility and traceability to supply chain management.